cmorisse/openerp-jsonrpc-client-python/README.rst

 using the same JSON-RPC interface used by the standard OpenERP web client.

 This module :
-    - has only been tested on Python 2.7
+    - has only been tested on Python 2.7 and OpenERP 7
     - depends on the **requests** library available at http://python-requests.org
     - is released under the FreeBSD Licence
     - is in alpha stage